scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 ..
    What is the context for the work?

-The simplest approach that is actually used to get a sense of what applications run on a supercomputer is to scan submitted batch job scripts for executable names.
+The simplest approach used to get a sense of what applications run on a supercomputer is to scan submitted batch job scripts for executable names.
-In the case of Python applications, this is problematic since some potentially huge fraction of users will invoke Python scripts directly instead of as an argument to the ``python`` executable.
+In the case of Python applications, this is problematic since users often invoke Python scripts directly instead of as an argument to the ``python`` executable.
-This method also provides only a crude count of actual ``python`` invocations, and gives little insight into deeper questions about Python packages, libraries, or frameworks in use.
+This method also provides only a crude count of Python invocations and gives little insight into deeper questions about specific Python packages, libraries, or frameworks in use.

-Software environment modules are a very common way for HPC centers to deliver software to users [Fur91]_ [Mcl11]_.
+Software environment modules [Fur91]_ are a common way for HPC centers to deliver software to users.
-Modules operate primarily by setting, modifying, or deleting environment variables upon invocation of a module command (such as load, swap, or unload).
+Environment modules operate primarily by setting, modifying, or deleting environment variables upon invocation of a module command (e.g. ``module load``, ``module swap``, or ``module unload``)
-This provides an entrypoint for software usage monitoring: Staff can inject code into a module load operation to record the name of the module being loaded, its version, and other information about the user's environment.
+This provides an entrypoint for software usage monitoring.
+Staff can inject code into a module load operation to record the name of the module being loaded, its version, and other information about the user's environment.
-Lmod documentation includes a guide on how to configure Lmod to use syslog and MySQL to collect module loads through a hook function [lmod]_.
+Lmod, a newer implementation of environment modules [Mcl11]_, provides guide on how to configure it to use syslog and MySQL to collect module loads through a hook function [lmod]_.
-Counting module loads as a way to track Python usage is simple but has issues.
+Counting module loads as a way to track Python usage has the virtue of simplicity.
-Users often include module load commands in their shell initialization/resource files (e.g., `.bashrc`), meaning that shell invocation or mere user login may trigger a detection even if the user never actually uses it.
+However, users often include module load commands in their shell resource files (e.g., `.bashrc`), meaning that shell invocation or mere user login may trigger a detection even if the user never actually uses it.
-Capturing information at the package, library, or framework level using module counts would also require that individual packages be installed as separate modules.
+Capturing information at the package, library, or framework level using module load counts would also require that individual Python packages be installed as separate environment modules.
-Module counts also miss Python usage outside of the module environment, such as user-installed Python environments or stacks.
+Module load counts also miss Python usage that happens without loading modules, in particular user-installed Python environments or in containers.

 Tools like ALTD [Fah10]_ and XALT [Agr14]_ are commonly used in HPC contexts to track library usage in compiled HPC applications.
-The approach is to introduce wrappers that intercept and introduce operations at link time and when the job runs the application via batch job launcher (e.g.
-``srun`` in the case of Slurm).
+The approach is to introduce wrappers that intercept the linker and batch job launcher (e.g. ``srun`` in the case of Slurm).
-At link time, wrappers can inject metadata into the executable header, take a census of libraries being linked in, and forward that information to a file or database for subsequent analysis.
+The linker wrapper can inject metadata into the executable header, take a census of libraries being linked in, and forward that information to a file or database for subsequent analysis.
-At job launch, information stored in the header at link time can be dumped and forwarded also.
+Information stored in the header at link time is dumped and forwarded later by the job launch wrapper.
 On systems where all user applications are linked and launched with instrumented wrappers, this approach yields a great deal of actionable information to HPC center staff.